tomlyscan/inet/showcases/emulation/videostreaming3/doc/index.rst

   - the configuration
   - the scripts start the simulation and the streaming

-The sender application will stream the video to the address of the router in the simulation.
+The sender VLC application will stream the video to the address of the router's ``eth0`` in the simulation.
 The router will perform network address translation to rewrite the destination address to the address of the receiver host's Ext/Tap interface.

 This is required so that the video packets enter the simulated network; if they were sent to the receiver host's ext/tap interface, they would go through the loopback interface.